 - (1).
 At least 25 percent (25%) of all required landscaping, by category in the form of trees, shrubs and ground cover plants, other than grass, shall consist of native vegetation.
-The Xeriscape Plant Guide by the South Florida Water Management District, or if available County or regional lists as amended may be used to determine appropriate native vegetation. - (2) The hatracking of trees is prohibited.
+The Xeriscape Plant Guide by the South Florida Water Management District, or if available County or regional lists as amended may be used to determine appropriate native vegetation. - I would suggest going into this realm slowly.
+Possibly having a 15% native vegetation requirement.
+Let's not forget that PB was created as a Long Islander's dream of the Tropics; not Native.
+Let's not try to change our history too fast.
+Don't forget the obvious: 25% of anything is an entire quarter of everything. - (2) The hatracking of trees is prohibited. - Along with a definition of Hatracking there should be one for Pollarding.
+The latter has been used in the best examples of gardens for over a couple of thousand years.
+We should not outlaw it.